 - Trim the trees.
 Take some time to spruce up the landscaping.
 Mow the grass.
 Pull weeds.
 Spread mulch.
 You don’t want your log cabin rental to look like something out of a summer camp horror movie.

 - Let the light shine in.
 Log cabins can appear overly dark in pictures.
 To fix this problem, clean the windows and open the blinds.
 Turn on all of the lights.
 Lighting goes a long way to improve photographs.
+Check out our blog on Lighting Tips.

 - Highlight the good stuff.
 If you have amenities such as a hot tub, fireplace or outdoor fire pit show them off.
 Turn on the jets of the hot tub so guests can imagine themselves soaking.
 Light the fire so visitors can better sense the warmth.